What the 2024 Regulations Actually Changed

 Impact on Broker Commission Structures

 Brokerage paid to intermediaries, including licensed insurance brokers under IRDAI (Insurance Brokers) Regulations 2018, is included within the composite EOM cap.
-This is not new — commission and brokerage have always been within the expense limit framework — but the implications change significantly when the cap moves from product-level to company-level.
+This is not new, as commission and brokerage have always been within the expense limit framework, but the implications change significantly when the cap moves from product-level to company-level.

 Under the 2016 regime, an insurer operating close to the product-level expense limit for fire insurance had a hard ceiling on what it could pay as fire brokerage.
 The insurer could not exceed the limit even if its overall company expense ratio was well within bounds.
 The 2024 regime removes this product-level constraint.
-An insurer with overall EOM of, say, 22% against a 25% cap has 3 percentage points of headroom across its entire book.
+An insurer with overall EOM of, say, 26% against the 30% cap for general insurers has 4 percentage points of headroom across its entire book.
 If it wants to place that headroom entirely into improving broker relationships on commercial fire, it can.

 For corporate buyers, this changes the dynamics of broker negotiations with insurers in two ways.
 Large commercial brokers, who bring consistent premium volume across multiple lines, now have more leverage: an insurer can allocate the available EOM headroom to the broker relationships that generate cross-line volume, not just the premium on a single risk.
 A broker who places INR 50 crore of diverse commercial premium with an insurer is a more valuable partner under the company-level EOM regime than under the product-level regime, because the insurer can reward that relationship holistically.

 However, the EOM cap also creates a constraint that works against buyers in certain market conditions.
-If an insurer is managing close to its composite EOM limit — particularly common for smaller insurers in the 35% cap tier who are investing heavily in distribution — it may reduce brokerage on large commercial accounts to stay within the cap, even if those accounts are well-priced from an underwriting perspective.
+If an insurer is managing close to its composite EOM limit, particularly common for insurers investing heavily in distribution while running close to the cap, it may reduce brokerage on large commercial accounts to stay within the limit, even if those accounts are well-priced from an underwriting perspective.
 This is a reversal of the pre-2024 dynamic where the product-level limit was often the binding constraint.

 The 2024 regulations also affect the treatment of performance-related broker compensation (contingent commissions, volume overrides, and profitability-based bonuses).
 These were a contested area under the 2016 regime.
 The 2024 framework's company-level cap means that any such arrangement is acceptable provided the total expenses including these payments stay within the composite EOM limit.
 IRDAI has not separately regulated contingent commissions in the 2024 framework, but the composite cap is a harder backstop than the earlier product-level limits.

-The New India Assurance Company and other public sector insurers operate under the same EOM regulations.
-Their expense structures are typically higher due to legacy staffing and branch networks, and the 2024 regulations create pressure to rationalise.
-Public sector insurers' commercial pricing is therefore under structural pressure to both cover underwriting losses and stay within the EOM cap, which may make them less competitive on large commercial risks than they were under the prior regime.
+The New India Assurance Company and other public sector insurers operate under the same 30% cap.
+Their expense structures are typically higher because of legacy staffing and branch networks, so the cap creates structural pressure to rationalise.
+Public sector insurers' commercial pricing is therefore squeezed between the need to cover underwriting losses and the need to stay within the EOM cap, which can make them less aggressive on large commercial risks than they were under the prior product-level regime.

 Compliance Monitoring and IRDAI's Stated Rationale